 Bedwetting Treatment In Gilbert, AZ

 Nocturnal enuresis is the medical name for bedwetting.
 In the absence of illness, it is the involuntary excretion of urine while sleeping.
 It is common in children under 5 years or older.
 According to an NCBI study, it is a rather frequent complaint, with an estimated rate of 15% to 20% among 5-year-olds, 5% among 10-year-olds, and 1% among those 15 and older.
 After the age of six, most children begin to outgrow bedwetting because bladder control is better and fully established by this age.
-Bedwetting can be treated with lifestyle modifications, chiropractic care, medical therapy, and family support.
-While lifestyle changes might help overcome bedwetting, you may also contact a doctor to rule out any deeper medical problems.
+Bedwetting can be treated with lifestyle modifications, chiropractic care, chiropractic therapy, and family support.

 Causes Of Childhood Bed-Wetting